stanfordnlp/dspy/dspy-docs/docs/components-in-dspy/data-handling/built-in-datasets.md

 sidebar_position: 2
 ---

-# Utilizing Inbuilt Datasets
+# Utilizing Built-in Datasets

 DSPy offers support for loading several popular datasets, enabling you to swiftly begin implementing and experimenting with DSPy pipelines.
-As of now DSPy provides support for the following dataset out of the box:
+As of now, DSPy provides support for the following dataset out of the box:

 * **HotPotQA**
 * **GSM8k**